nvincenthill/Improve-Your-Workflow/Part 2/PART2.md

 ## Why VSCode?

 I've used a variety of other text editors (Brackets, Atom, Sublime, and Vim).
-I prefer VSCode for its robust IDE functionality customizable settings, and user-friendly interface.
+I prefer VSCode for its robust IDE functionality, customizable settings, and user-friendly interface.

 1. Install VSCode